CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 It now loads the rom file it sees in the `PCUAE USB Drive Letter(H:)\PCUAE-Atari-Games\Run_From_USB` folder so they have to be named correctly so:

-You can Now Run Stella VCS 2600 Emmulator in ROM Loader
+You can Now Run Stella VCS 2600 Emulator in ROM Loader
 ==========================================

 Flag files for Stella